hidviz/hidviz/README.md

 make -j$(nproc)
 ```

-*If you are doing MSYS2 build, check before build you are using MinGW32/64 shell, ptherwise the build process won't work.
+*If you are doing MSYS2 build, check before build you are using MinGW32/64 shell, otherwise the build process won't work.
 More information can be found [here](https://github.com/msys2/msys2/wiki/MSYS2-introduction).*

 ## 2) Running
 **To run this project you need `build/hidviz` as you current directory for hidviz to work properly!**